lamelameo/Sudoku-Windows/README.md

 # Sudoku-Windows
 My first programming project - a simple sudoku game for windows written in a single ~1400 line, messy python script.
 Running the program will create a savefile folder in the same directory as the script.
+Also added an accompanying script to solve puzzles and create savefiles to view the outcome in the game (for use while writing/improving the code).

 Requirements:
 - 1000 x 690 minimum screen resolution.